How do you get to school? Do you walk, scoot or cycle? Perhaps you take a car, taxi or bus?

 Lucia has lived on top of Mount Joghon all her life.
 A couple of years ago, when her daughter Jackilyn was abandoned by her husband, she opened her home to her grandchildren, John and 6-year-old Johannah.

 The family live in a lone hut, an hour away from the nearest neighbours.
 It may be stunningly beautiful, but survival here is challenging.
 The hour’s journey down the mountain is not only the route to school and the Compassion project, it’s the only way to get rice.

 It’s 7am in Tumuyo, located in the rural altiplano (high plains) of Bolivia.
 Six-year-old Deymar is digging into a healthy breakfast of oatmeal and milk before beginning his hour-long walk to school.

 Tumuyo is three hours away from La Paz city, an hour and a half of which has to be walked because there isn’t any transportation that goes to their community.
 One of four children, Deymar and his family share a small two-room house that has electricity and a tap for water, but no bathroom.

-At Compassion we stand for every child having the right to education, but poverty can cause children to miss out.
-Compassion child sponsorship helps children receive the support they need to attend school by providing the uniforms and resources they need.
+Here at Compassion, we believe every child has the right to education, but poverty means some children ae missing out.
+Compassion child sponsorship helps children receive the support they need to go to school by providing the uniforms and resources they need.